 - Decarb: Place ground weed on a sheet of aluminum foil in a thin layer (fold the corners up to prevent spillage) and cook in 250 F degree oven for 30 minutes

 - Combine: Place decarbed weed in a 1 pint pyrex container (or a heatproof glass jar) and mix with 2 ounces Everclear or 190 proof grain alcohol (substitute Bacardi 151 for a lower-quality final product; vodka can also be used)

-- Heat water: Boil 2-3 inches of water in a small cooking pot (make sure water level is much lower than top of pyrex cup with weed in it).
+- Heat water: Boil 2-3 inches of water in a small cooking pot (make sure the water level is much lower than the top of the pyrex cup with weed in it).
 Add 1 tablespoon white vinegar to water to reduce mineral deposits on pan.

 - Strain: Remove from heat and cool.
 Press cannabis tightly to release as much tincture as you can (a garlic press works great).